 So, you’ve seen my productions, then.

-Oh no, versus a higher production value – where someone is in a professional studio and has an excellent microphone to narrate on and having a vocal coach or an acting coach to work with them before and after the recording sessions.
-Those are things that we provide that we make sure are happening for every one of our productions.
+Oh no, versus a higher production value – where someone is in a professional studio, has an excellent microphone to narrate on, and has a vocal coach or an acting coach to work with them before and after the recording sessions.
+Those are things we provide that we ensure are happening for every one of our productions.

 Do you prefer the author narrating the books, or do you prefer a professional?

-I believe that’s our niche because Oddua Publishing is a company specializing in author narrated titles.
+I believe that’s our niche because Oddua Publishing specializes in author-narrated titles.
 We believe that the essence of the work, especially

 for non-fiction titles, personal development, personal narratives, historical journalism, and sexuality – all these different realms within non-fiction, that the nuances of the writing, the humanity in writing get brought forth a lot more when the author is narrating.
 You hear their sense of humor.
 You hear their pain.
 You hear all these different things that you wouldn’t necessarily get if you had an actor narrating someone’s life story or autobiography, or you know those types of titles.

 It’s something that we are committed to.
-So make sure we get out works that are in the author’s voice.
+So make sure we get out works in the author’s voice.
 Plus, it’s also its niche market.
-So many fans out there want to hear the author’s voice and actively search for that.
+So many fans want to hear the author’s voice and actively search for that.